Why Tooth Extractions are Performed

 Nerve Injury

-Though unlikely, sometimes nerve injury can occur during an extraction.
+Though unlikely, sometimes nerve injury can occur during extraction.
 If you feel a tingling sensation and numbness in your tongue, lips, chin, or gums, you may have nerve damage.

 Frequently Asked Questions